A pause, only where you asked for one

 - Your conversation resets on its own each day.

-- Your name and intentions are encrypted on your device.
+- Your name, intentions, and journal are encrypted on your device.

 - Check-in timing stays on your phone unless you choose to share it.